withparadox2/BlogArchive/README.md

 - Clone this project to your local machine
 - Install docker compose
 - Run `docker-compose up -d`
-- After all service are up, visit `http://localhost:8000`
+- After all services are up, visit `http://localhost:8000`

 User name and password are all set to `withparadox2`.